 An Opinionated and Very Brief Introduction

-In the long Welsh poem Y Gododdin, preserved only in the Book of Aneirin, the poet Aneirin writes about the batttle of Catraeth c.600 CE.
+In the long Welsh poem Y Gododdin, preserved only in the Llyfr Aneirin/Book of Aneirin (now in the National Library of Wales and fully digitzied), the poet Aneirin writes about the battle of Catraeth c.600 CE.
 He refers to the valor of Gwawrddur who was mighty “though he was no Arthur.”
+This is the earliest extant known reference to Arthur.
 There is another poem, in the manuscript known as The Book of Taliesin, which makes a similar reference to Gwawrddur, perhaps inspired by Y Gododdin.

-In the Welsh manuscript The Black Book of Carmarthen, written about 1250, the “Stanzas of the Graves” refer to the death and burial place of various Arthurian personages, including Gwalchmai, Bedwyr, March, and Arthur.
+In the Welsh manuscript The Black Book of Carmarthen (Peniarth MS 1) written about 1250 (now in the National Library of Wales and fully digitized), the “Stanzas of the Graves” refer to the death and burial place of various Arthurian personages, including Gwalchmai, Bedwyr, March, and Arthur.
 In the same manuscript there is a poem that praises Gereint, perhaps the same Gereint who later features in the Welsh Arthurian romance.
 And there is also an odd but fascinating poem in the form of a dialog between Arthur and his porter, one Glewlwyd Mighty-Grasp.
 Much of the poem is an excuse to catalog names, both from Arthurian lore, like Cei, and also from Welsh mythology, like references to Mabon son of Modron and Manawydan.
 There is also a reference to Llacheu the son of Arthur in this poem, and in another elegy.
 The extant poem is only a fragment, because the Black Book is in poor condition and the leaf is quite damaged.

-The Book of Taliesin, mentioned earlier in connection with Gwawrddur, was written about 1275 but contains texts that are themselves much earlier than the manuscript.
+The Book of Taliesin (Peniarth MS 2, also in the National Library of Wales), mentioned earlier in connection with Gwawrddur, was written about 1275 but contains texts that are themselves much earlier than the manuscript.
 One of the texts is a poem titled by a later scribe “The Spoils of Annwn.”
-This poem, first translated, and rather credibly, by Roger Sherman Loomis in his Arthurian Literature in Wales, tells of an otherworldly raid to Annwn by way of Arthur’s ship Pridwen in an effort to rescue Gwair, a prisoner also referred to in the Welsh triads.
+This poem, first translated by Roger Sherman Loomis in his Arthurian Literature in Wales, tells of an otherworldly raid to Annwn by way of Arthur’s ship Pridwen in an effort to rescue Gwair, a prisoner also referred to in the Welsh triads.
 The raid was a disaster; three ships embarked on the venture, and only seven men returned.
 The poem describes a special cauldron belonging to the Head of Annwn, and refers to Pwyll and his son Pryderi, mythic heroes from the first branch of the Welsh Mabinogi.
 The manuscript also contains an elegy for one Owain son of Urien, a historical person who later becomes thoroughly Arthurianized as the legendary Yvain, the French equivalent of the Welsh name Owain.

 Finally, there are fourteen Welsh triads, short prose pieces in which three things are linked together by a shared characteristic, which refer to Arthurian people and places.

-Moving from Wales, and across the channel to France, the route that many theorizie the Arthurian legends themselves traveled, only to cross back from Bretagne, returning the Arthurian legends to England in the form of lays told (or performed) by Breton conteurs.
-In France, Chretien de Troyes, usually described as the first to write Arthurian romances, and a member of the court of Marie de Champagne, wrote five French Arthurian romances in the form of long poems between the mid-1150s and 1191 (Lacy, Arthurian Handbook 80).
+Moving from Wales, and across the channel to France, the route that many theorizie the Arthurian legends themselves traveled, only to cross back from Bretagne thereby returning the Arthurian legends to England in the form of lays told (or performed) by Breton conteurs.
+In France, Chretien de Troyes, a member of the court of Marie de Champagne and usually described as the first to write Arthurian romances, wrote five French Arthurian romances in the form of long poems between the mid-1150s and 1191 (Lacy, Arthurian Handbook, 80).
 The relationship between Chretien’s Yvain, Erec and Enide, and Peredur (which Chretien did not finish) and the three Welsh romances that are included in the eleven tales of the Mabinogion, (Owain or The Lady of the Fountain, Gereint and Enid, Peredur son of Efrog,) is not really clear.
 Either the Welsh texts or the French texts may be the source of the other texts, or both the Welsh and French works may be based on a common but no longer extant ancestor.
 The theory that the Welsh and French texts have a common ancestor is currently in favor, though the scholarly tide of opinion could, and almost certainly will, change.

 Marie de France was a twelfth century poet writing in French (though she may have been English, Anglo-Norman, French or Breton; we don’t know).
 She may have even lived in England.
 She wrote a few longer works, but is most famous for her lais, short narrative romances that employ Celtic motifs.
-Two of her lais, “Chevrefueil” and “Lanval,” are Arthurian.
-Chevrefueil is a Tristan and Isolde tale, while Lanval is a story of an otherworld journey, a fairy mistress, and Guenevere, who makes a pass at the hero.
+Two of her lais,“Chevrefueil” and “Lanval,” are Arthurian.
+Chevrefueil is a Tristan and Isolde tale, while Lanval is a story of an otherworld journey, a fairy mistress, and Guenevere (she makes a pass at the hero).
 Tristan and Iseut/Isolde are almostly certainly Celtic; their tale was incorporated into the Arthurian mythos early on.

 I am including Malory’s Morte D’Arthur in the reading list below, though it is not itself specifically Celtic, because it is the longest version of the Arthurian cycle in English, it draws on lots of the earlier French and Middle English texts, often incorporating them word for word, and it is the version that is most familiar and accessible to those unfamiliar with Middle English.